J0J0HA/PyControl/README.md

+# Discontinued!
+**This project is either finished or discontinued!**
+This project is still supported.
+You may create issues if you encounter errors.
+Feature request are unlikely to be included.

 **This Repository is a bit old!
 (It is horrible!)**
 **This Repository is in german at the moment!**
 **This Repository is not being updated at the moment!**